sst24443/Sava_Topich_Portfolio/README.md

 # Sava Topich Portfolio
 My name is Sava Topich.
-I am studying Information Technology with a minor in Cybersecurity at Marymount University graduating in May 2023.
+I am studying Information Technology with a minor in Cybersecurity at Marymount University.
+I graduated from the university with a 3.819 GPA as Summa Cum Laude in May 2023.
 I am from Pittsburgh, PA, and along with my studies at the school I am a member of the Men's Volleyball Team.

 ![Volleyball Portrait](https://user-images.githubusercontent.com/57881354/202310633-3d7e15f5-f135-4f63-add6-7199f4f9d38f.JPG)

 ## Skills
 - **Programming Languages:** Python, Java, and SQL
-- **Tools:** Experience with Malware Analysis Software (Dynamic and Static), Threat Hunting Software, Virtual Machines, AWS Cloud Computing, MySQL, Jupyter Lab, Colab, and Wireshark
+- **Tools:** Experience with Malware Analysis Software (Dynamic and Static), Threat Hunting Software, Ethical Hacking Tools, Virtual Machines, Wireshark, AWS Cloud Computing, MySQL, Jupyter Lab, and Colab
 - **Operating Systems:** Windows and Kali Linux
 - **Soft Skills:** Leadership experience in sports(three year captain for the Marymount Men's Volleyball Team), Great communication (written and verbal), teamwork, adaptability, willingness to learn, and customer service experience from past restaurant jobs
 - **Extra:** I play golf and I also have music/vocal production skills